Serena Deeb: Independent circuit (2007–2015)

 On March 17, 2013, Deeb returned to TNA to take part in the tapings of the Knockout Knockdown pay-per-view, where she was defeated by Mickie James.
 On July 25, Deeb returned to Japan to work for Smash's follow-up promotion, Wrestling New Classic (WNC), unsuccessfully challenging Lin Byron for the WNC Women's Championship in the main event of a show at Shinjuku Face.
 Three days later, Deeb made her debut for the JWP Joshi Puroresu promotion, teaming with Hanako Nakamori and Morii in a six-woman tag team match, where they were defeated by Kayoko Haruyama, Leon and Tsubasa Kuragaki.
 On August 3, Deeb entered a three-woman round-robin tournament for the vacant WNC Women's Championship, defeating Makoto in her first match.
 On August 8, Deeb defeated Syuri in her second round-robin match, advancing to the finals of the tournament.
 On August 10, Deeb defeated Syuri in the finals to win the tournament and become the new WNC Women's Champion.
 Continuing her tour of Japan, Deeb made her debut for the World Woman Pro-Wrestling Diana promotion on September 8, teaming with Makoto in a tag team match, where they were defeated by Crazy Mary and Mima Shimoda.
 On September 18, Deeb lost the WNC Women's Championship to Syuri in her first defense.

 On January 24, 2014, Deeb made her debut for Shine Wrestling, defeating Santana Garrett in a singles match.
 Following the main event, Deeb joined the promotion's top villainous stable, Valkyrie.
 Deeb challenged for the Shine Championship against Ivelisse at Shine 20, with their match ending in a time-limit draw.

-On March 21, 2014, Deeb debuted for Queens of Combat as a villainess at the promotion's first show, competing in a losing effort to Taeler Hendrix.
+On March 21, 2014, Deeb debuted for Queens of Combat as a heel at the promotion's first show, competing in a losing effort to Taeler Hendrix.